tae898/erc/README.md

 There are multiple datasets that we experimented on.
 You check check them out in the `Datasets/` directory.

+## fairseq

+The fairseq is an amazing repo from Facebook.
+I only wanted to copy what's necessary from their repo to my repo, but it wasn't as straightforward as I hoped, so I just submoduled it.
+How to train our erc models, etc. are documented at `fairseq/examples/roberta/README.md`

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.